Acupuncture is a natural, safe and effective way to restore health and vitality.

-Acupuncture is a treatment modality rooted in Traditional Chinese Medicine which is simply a holistic form of health care used to balance the mind and body.
+Acupuncture is a treatment modality rooted in Traditional Chinese Medicine (TCM) which is simply a holistic form of health care used to balance the mind and body, to restore function.

 The core of Chinese Medicine is Qi (chee), which is the natural energy that flows throughout our body.
 It flows through specific pathways, called meridians, each connected to a specific organ or gland that governs particular bodily functions.
 Achieving the proper balance and flow of Qi creates health and wellness, and maintains the dynamic balance of yin and yang.
 It is said that “when Qi is abundant and free flowing health prevails”, and “when Qi is excessive, deficient, or blocked disease may prevail.”

 According to Western science, acupuncture affects the whole body, including the brain, nervous system, endocrine system, muscular system, and connective tissue.
 It increases the circulation of blood flow, and stimulates the nervous system to release neurotransmitters and hormones into the brain, spinal cord, and muscles to stimulate the body’s natural healing abilities, restore proper function, and promote physical, mental and emotional well-being.

 Orthopedic or Sports Acupuncture specifically targets the muscles and joints, and the nerve pathways that affect them.
 Through a combination of muscle testing, orthopedic testing, range of motion testing, and an assessment of the individual’s mechanics we can determine what muscles are imbalanced or inhibited due to repetitive use or injury.
 The goal is to correct imbalances in the muscles and joints, and reduce inflammation to restore normal, pain-free movement.